vibeus/vibe-website/content/blog/how-I-Vibe-Arek-Puzia-Professor-and-CPA/index.md

 And so, if students are able to access their online textbooks, PowerPoints, and other educational resources from textbook publishers on Canvas, Puzia recognizes that having access to Vibe boards in that same space would be ideal.

 “I could post a problem on a Vibe board, and then I could message the students and say, ‘Click this link in Canvas to get to the Vibe board problem’ and they could click that link, and they would hash out that problem.
-And If I could assign a problem on the Vibe board for all students, then I can mark it up as well [using the annotation tool] or something along those lines,” he suggests.
+And If I could assign a problem on the Vibe board for all students, then I can mark it up as well ‘using the annotation tool’ or something along those lines,” he suggests.

 While it’s still possible to purchase physical copies of textbooks, Puzia says that at his school, that’s just not what they’re seeing the students utilize nearly as much.

 “The school gave the students a questionnaire, and one of the surprising things was how many students do their classes almost exclusively on an iPhone or an Android phone.
 There are a lot of people who use only a phone for an entire class,” which once again demonstrates the need for creative thinking and accessibility in online education.